daily-co/react-native-daily-js-playground/README.md

 ### React Native Debugger

-If you're looking to inspect specific components, update styles, or inspect network calls, you may also find [React Native Debugger](https://github.com/jhen0409/react-native-debugger) helpful for debugging.
+If you're looking to inspect specific components, update styles, or inspect network calls, [React Native Debugger](https://github.com/jhen0409/react-native-debugger) can also be helpful for debugging.